cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 ### X15.
 Southwest Annex

-This room contains a [gladiator](https://longo.com.br/5e/bestiary.html#gladiator_mm) (CE female human), five [berserkers](https://longo.com.br/5e/bestiary.html#berserker_mm) (CE male and female humans), and one [dire wolf](https://longo.com.br/5e/bestiary.html#dire%20wolf_mm).
-The gladiator and the berserkers are bloodthirsty mountain folk, the dire wolf a servant of Strahd.
+This room contains a [[Gladiator]] (CE female human), five [[Berserker]]s (CE male and female humans), and one [[Dire Wolf]].
+The gladiator and the berserkers are bloodthirsty mountain folk, the dire wolf a servant of [[Strahd Von Zarovich|Strahd]].
 The dire wolf can't be charmed or frightened.

 When they aren't expecting trouble, the gladiator and the berserkers sit on the floor, sharpening their weapons, while the dire wolf sleeps in the middle of the room.
 The gladiator and the berserkers fight to the death.
-The dire wolf flees the temple (heading east, through areas X4 and X2) if reduced to fewer than half its hit points.
+The dire wolf flees the temple (heading east, through areas [[#X4.
+Overlook]] and [[#X2.
+Entrance]]) if reduced to fewer than half its hit points.

-Torches in sconces light this bare stone room.
+> Torches in sconces light this bare stone room.
 Six bedrolls made of stitched animal furs cover the floor.
 Cold air enters through a fissure in the southwest wall.

 Other than the berserkers' armor and weapons, there is nothing of value here.
-The berserkers are aware of the flameskulls ("fiery spirits") to the north and keep the doors to [area X17](https://longo.com.br/5e/adventure.html#cos,13,x17.%20upper%20west%20hall) closed.
+The berserkers are aware of the flameskulls ("fiery spirits") to the north and keep the doors to [[#X17.
+Upper West Hall]] closed.

 A fissure has formed in the southwest wall.
 The gap is 2 feet wide, 10 feet tall, and 15 feet deep.
-It leads outside ([area X1a](https://longo.com.br/5e/adventure.html#cos,13,x1a.%20narrow%20fissure)).
+It leads outside ([[#X1a.
+Narrow Fissure]]).

-A secret door in the south wall opens into [area X16](https://longo.com.br/5e/adventure.html#cos,13,x16.%20west%20scroll%20repository).
+A secret door in the south wall opens into [[#X16.
+West Scroll Repository]].
 Neither the mountain folk nor the dire wolf knows of it.

-Development
+**Development**

-The gladiator, Helwa, uses this room as a shelter while hunting in the mountains.
+The gladiator, [[Helwa]], uses this room as a shelter while hunting in the mountains.
 She and her berserkers know nothing about the temple's history or purpose.

 ### X16.
 West Scroll Repository

-Apart from its location, this room is identical to [area X7](https://longo.com.br/5e/adventure.html#cos,13,x7.%20secret%20scroll%20repository).
+Apart from its location, this room is identical to [[#X7.
+Secret Scroll Repository]].

 ### X17.
 Upper West Hall

-The walls of this twenty-foot-wide, seventy-foot-long arched corridor are sheathed in amber.
+> The walls of this twenty-foot-wide, seventy-foot-long arched corridor are sheathed in amber.
 The southern half of the hall is scorched by fire, and a charred corpse lies on the floor here, under a burned fur cloak.
 Several amber doors lead from this hall, and three arrow slits are cut into the east wall.
 Floating in the middle of the hall are three skulls wreathed in green flame.

-Three [flameskulls](https://longo.com.br/5e/bestiary.html#flameskull_mm) guard this hall, attacking creatures that enter.
+Three [[Flameskull]]s guard this hall, attacking creatures that enter.
 The flameskulls will not leave the hall.

-The charred corpse is all that remains of a wizard named Jakarion, who came to the Amber Temple seeking power.
+The charred corpse is all that remains of a wizard named [[Jakarion]], who came to the Amber Temple seeking power.
 The flameskulls incinerated the wizard.

-The arrow slits look down on the temple ([area X5](https://longo.com.br/5e/adventure.html#cos,13,x5.%20temple%20of%20lost%20secrets)).
+The arrow slits look down on the temple ([[#X5.
+Temple of Lost Secrets]]).

-Treasure
+**Treasure**

 Although the dead wizard's spellbook didn't survive, his staff did.
-It is a [staff of frost](https://longo.com.br/5e/items.html#staff%20of%20frost_dmg).
+It is a [[Staff of Frost]].
 Imprinted on it is a fragment of the wizard's personality.
 The first character who touches the staff gains the following flaw: "I crave power above all else, and will do anything to obtain more of it."
 This flaw trumps any conflicting personality trait.

 ### X18.
 Hallway

-This twenty-foot-long, ten-foot-high hallway of bare stone has an amber door at each end.
+> This twenty-foot-long, ten-foot-high hallway of bare stone has an amber door at each end.

-[Area X17](https://longo.com.br/5e/adventure.html#cos,13,x17.%20upper%20west%20hall) lies beyond the door to the east, [area X21](https://longo.com.br/5e/adventure.html#cos,13,x21.%20west%20staircase) beyond the door to the west.
+[[#X17.
+Upper West Hall]] lies beyond the door to the east, [[#X21.
+West Staircase]] beyond the door to the west.

-X19.
+### X19.
 Potion Storage

-Stone blocks resembling tables stand in the center of this room covered in dust.
+> Stone blocks resembling tables stand in the center of this room covered in dust.
 Carved into the stone walls are niches filled with hundreds of dusty bottles.
 Cobwebs hang from wooden ladders that lean against the walls.

 The ceiling here is 15 feet high.
 The bottles contain the dried-up remains of potions that lost their efficacy long ago.
 The ladders were once used to reach the higher niches, but they can no longer support any weight.

 A secret door is set in the north wall.
-It can be pulled open to reveal a staircase landing ([area X21](https://longo.com.br/5e/adventure.html#cos,13,x21.%20west%20staircase)).
+It can be pulled open to reveal a staircase landing ([[#X21.
+West Staircase]]).

 ### X20.
 Architect's Room

-Dominating this room is a twelve-foot-tall model of a dark castle with high walls and tall spires.
+> Dominating this room is a twelve-foot-tall model of a dark castle with high walls and tall spires.
 Behind it, tucked in a corner, are some ruined furnishings and a wooden chest.

-In the months leading up to the construction of Castle Ravenloft, this room was occupied by the castle's architect, a wizard named Artimus.
+In the months leading up to the construction of [[Castle Ravenloft (K)|Castle Ravenloft]], this room was occupied by the castle's architect, a wizard named [[Artimus]].
 He built a scale model of the castle out of magically sculpted rock.
 Anyone who has seen the castle recognizes this replica for what it is.

 The ceiling here is 15 feet high.
-A secret door in the south wall can be pulled open to a staircase landing ([area X21](https://longo.com.br/5e/adventure.html#cos,13,x21.%20west%20staircase)).
+A secret door in the south wall can be pulled open to a staircase landing ([[#X21.
+West Staircase]]).

-Treasure
+**Treasure**

-The wooden chest contains an old map case in which Artimus kept floor plans of Castle Ravenloft, but the maps were lost long ago.
+The wooden chest contains an old map case in which [[Artimus]] kept floor plans of [[Castle Ravenloft (K)|Castle Ravenloft]], but the maps were lost long ago.
 The chest has a false bottom that can be found with a successful DC 10 Wisdom (Perception) check.
-Inside the hidden compartment is a [tome of understanding](https://longo.com.br/5e/items.html#tome%20of%20understanding_dmg).
+Inside the hidden compartment is a [[Tome of Understanding]].

-Fortunes of Ravenloft
+**Fortunes of Ravenloft**

 If your card reading reveals that a treasure is here, it's hidden in the miniature castle.
 The characters must smash their way into the castle to reach it.

 ### X21.
 West Staircase

-Three 10-foot-long staircases separated by 10-foot-square landings connect areas X18 and X36.
+Three 10-foot-long staircases separated by 10-foot-square landings connect areas [[#X18.
+Hallway]] and [[#X36.
+Lower West Hall]].
 Thick dust covering the stairs has not been disturbed in ages.

 The uppermost landing has secret doors set into its north and south walls.
-The south door opens into [area X19](https://longo.com.br/5e/adventure.html#cos,13,x19.%20potion%20storage), and the north door opens into [area X20](https://longo.com.br/5e/adventure.html#cos,13,x20.%20architect's%20room).
+The south door opens into [[#X19.
+Potion Storage]], and the north door opens into [[#X20.
+Architect's Room]].

 ### X22.
 Northwest Annex

 When one of the doors to this room is opened, read:

-Torches in sconces illuminate a dining table in the center of the room.
+> Torches in sconces illuminate a dining table in the center of the room.
 Covering the table is a magnificent feast that fills the hall with the rich smells of cooked meat, sweet vegetables, piping hot gravy, and wine.

 The ceiling here is 20 feet high.
-Amber doors lead south to a hallway ([area X18](https://longo.com.br/5e/adventure.html#cos,13,x18.%20hallway)) and east to a shattered balcony ([area X23](https://longo.com.br/5e/adventure.html#cos,13,x23.%20northwest%20balcony)).
+Amber doors lead south to a hallway ([[#X18.
+Hallway]]) and east to a shattered balcony ([[#X23.
+Northwest Balcony]]).

-The table is real, but the torches, the feast, and the chairs are illusions created by a [programmed illusion](https://longo.com.br/5e/spells.html#programmed%20illusion_phb) spell that triggers when a door to the room is opened.
+The table is real, but the torches, the feast, and the chairs are illusions created by a [[Programmed Illusion]] spell that triggers when a door to the room is opened.
 The illusion can be dispelled (DC 17).

-Hidden in plain sight amid the feast on the table is a [green copper ewer](https://longo.com.br/5e/items.html#green%20copper%20ewer_cos) embossed with images of dancing bears, elks, and wolves.
+Hidden in plain sight amid the feast on the table is a [[Green Copper Ewer]] embossed with images of dancing bears, elks, and wolves.
 The ewer, like the table, isn't illusory.
-A [detect magic](https://longo.com.br/5e/spells.html#detect%20magic_phb) spell reveals an aura of transmutation magic around the ewer.
-If a character picks up the ewer, the illusions fade away (including the torches and their light), and seven [specters](https://longo.com.br/5e/bestiary.html#specter_mm) materialize and attack whoever has the ewer.
+A [[Detect Magic]] spell reveals an aura of transmutation magic around the ewer.
+If a character picks up the ewer, the illusions fade away (including the torches and their light), and seven [[Specter]]s materialize and attack whoever has the ewer.

-Treasure
+**Treasure**

 Any poisonous liquid poured into the ewer is instantly transformed into an equal amount of sweet wine.
 Furthermore, a creature that grasps the ewer's handle can command the ewer to fill with 1 gallon of wine, and it can't produce more wine until the next dawn.